Everest Luxury Panorama Trek

 From Thame, you trek towards Kongde, the highest place of Everest Luxury Panorama Trek.
 After hiking to Farak Ri (5,000 m) for the amazing view of Khumbu Valley and four 8,000 m+ peaks, you move towards Phakding.

-Spending night at a lodge at Phakding, you trek back to Lukla by following the Nepal Trekking trails along the Dudh Koshi River.
-Finally, you fly back to Kathmandu by witnessing the aerial view of Everest region for the last time this season.
+Spending the night at a lodge at Phakding, you trek back to Lukla by following the Nepal Trekking trails along the Dudh Koshi River.
+Finally, you fly back to Kathmandu to witness the aerial view of the Everest region for the last time this season.

 Luxury Everest Trek Permits